 The Chinese had over two thousand years of trial and error to systemize the mapping of meridians.
 The meridians are, in a way, reflex zones on the skin that are associated with organs.
 You may be aware of the band-like pain on the inside of an arm when someone has a heart attack.
 The exact location of the pain is the Heart channel in acupuncture methodology.
 Each point on a meridian has a different function, and an acupuncturist uses different point combinations and needling methods to create desired effects.
 Also, to treat muscle pain, the needle is inserted deep into a muscle layer to internally massage out the knots in the muscle tissue.
 The acupuncture points chosen for this purpose are often the junctions between a nerve ending and muscle tissue.
 Many people go “Ahhh…” after these points are needled.

 From my experience, about sixty percent of the patients notice the difference right after the first session.
 The rest of the people usually report that they notice the effect on the following day.
 Most people report deep relaxation and a calmer mind.
 There are a small number of people who do not notice anything, unfortunately.
 There could be a variety of reasons, but the good news is that there is a minimal chance of side effects with acupuncture.

 Absolutely!
 Needles are not reused under any circumstance.

+No. All of the commercially distributed herbal products come from reputable U.S. based companies.
 The products have to meet the FDA and GMP standard.
 Personally, I only go through these reputable U.S. based companies.